ashleyzhou972/bioMRF/3run_PhiMRF/README.md

 - [`run_PhiMRF_inter.R`](run_PhiMRF_inter.R)

-3. Each run of PhiMRF for each chromosome (pair) could take minutes to hours, depending on the size of the gene network, and the number of iterations.
-Please tune the model and allow ample time, before committing to a big loop like the following.
+3. Each run of PhiMRF for each chromosome (pair) could take minutes to hours, depending on the size of the chromosome (pair), the number of iterations, and your computing power.

+Please tune the model first with a single chromosome (chromosome 1 is the largest), before committing to a big loop as shown below.
+The following loop goes through all 253 pairs of chromosomes, and is likely going to take days.

-### Run in loop
+### Run everything in a loop
 ```
 for chrmA in "${chrms[@]}"
 do